Using Subject-Level Variability to Predict Time-Varying Outcomes: Investigating the Association between Hormone Variability and BMD Trajectories over the Menopausal Transition: Discussion

-We provide code to replicate our simulation studies and data analysis at the Github repository linked here: https://github.com/realirena/jelo/.
-We are unable to make the SWAN dataset publicly available, due to its clinical and biomedical nature.
-To request access to the SWAN dataset, we refer the reader to: https://www.swanstudy.org/swan-research/data-access/.
+We provide supplementary material containing additional simulation results, as well as model checks and diagnostics in the accompanying file.
+Additionally, the R code to run the model and replicate the simulation studies can be accessed at the following GitHub repository: https://github.com/realirena/jelo/.
+Access to the SWAN dataset is restricted due to its sensitive nature, but can be applied for at the following link: https://www.swanstudy.org/swan-research/data-access/.

-\section{Acknowledgments}
+\bmhead{Acknowledgments}

-The Study of Women's Health Across the Nation (SWAN) has grant support from the National Institutes of Health (NIH), DHHS, through the National Institute on Aging (NIA), the National Institute of Nursing Research (NINR) and the NIH Office of Research on Women’s Health (ORWH) (Grants U01NR004061; U01AG012505, U01AG012535, U01AG012531, U01AG012539, U01AG012546, U01AG012553, U01AG012554, U01AG012495, and U19AG063720).
-This work also was supported by National Institute on Aging Grant 1-R56-AG066693.
 The content of this article is solely the responsibility of the authors and does not necessarily represent the official views of the NIA, NINR, ORWH or the NIH.
 This research also was supported in part through computational resources and services provided by Advanced Research Computing (ARC), a division of Information and Technology Services (ITS) at the University of Michigan, Ann Arbor.
+A preprint of this paper \citep{chen_joint_2023} has been uploaded to the Arxiv open-access archive and can be accessed at the following link: https://doi.org/10.48550/arXiv.2309.08000.
+The contents of this paper also appear in Chapter 3 of the author's PhD dissertation \citep{chen_thesis_2023}.

 \underline{Clinical Centers:} \textit{University of Michigan, Ann Arbor – Carrie Karvonen-Gutierrez, PI 2021 – present, Siobán Harlow, PI 2011 – 2021, MaryFran Sowers, PI 1994-2011; Massachusetts General Hospital, Boston, MA – Sherri‐Ann Burnett‐Bowie, PI 2020 – Present; Joel Finkelstein, PI 1999 – 2020; Robert Neer, PI 1994 – 1999; Rush University, Rush University Medical Center, Chicago, IL – Imke Janssen, PI 2020 – Present; Howard Kravitz, PI 2009 – 2020; Lynda Powell, PI 1994 – 2009; University of California, Davis/Kaiser – Elaine Waetjen and Monique Hedderson, PIs 2020 – Present; Ellen Gold, PI 1994 - 2020; University of California, Los Angeles – Arun Karlamangla, PI 2020 – Present; Gail Greendale, PI 1994 - 2020; Albert Einstein College of Medicine, Bronx, NY – Carol Derby, PI 2011 – present, Rachel Wildman, PI 2010 – 2011; Nanette Santoro, PI 2004 – 2010; University of Medicine and Dentistry – New Jersey Medical School, Newark – Gerson Weiss, PI 1994 – 2004; and the University of Pittsburgh, Pittsburgh, PA – Rebecca Thurston, PI 2020 – Present; Karen Matthews, PI 1994 - 2020.}